Industry Insights

 Proactive Intervention Strategies

-Once at-risk patients are identified, practices can deploy targeted strategies:
+Once at-risk clients are identified, practices can deploy targeted operational strategies:

-For anxious patients: Personal phone calls from the hygienist or dentist addressing specific concerns mentioned in feedback.
+For clients reporting visit-experience friction: Personal phone calls from the office manager addressing specific concerns mentioned in feedback.
 Offering early-morning or end-of-day appointments when the office is quieter.
-Providing detailed procedure walkthroughs before the visit.
+Providing a clear walkthrough of what the visit will look like and how long it will take.

-For cost-concerned patients: Proactively sharing payment plan options before the appointment.
+For cost-concerned clients: Proactively sharing payment plan options before the appointment.
 Sending clear cost estimates in advance.
-Connecting patients with insurance coordinators who can explain coverage.
+Connecting clients with insurance coordinators who can explain coverage in plain language.

 Measuring Impact